-Unlike diseases or conditions like diabetes or kidney stones, there is no one test that can tell you have sepsis.
+Unlike diseases or conditions like diabetes or kidney stones, there is no one test that can tell if you have sepsis.
 Diagnosis is made after your doctor evaluates your symptoms, your history, and other tests that may indicate you have an infection.
 This can then lead your doctor to suspect you have sepsis.

 Here are some of the tests that may be done to help determine if you do have sepsis.

 Blood test results show healthcare providers many things about your body, from the possibility of an infection to how well your body’s organs are working.
 These are some of the more common blood tests that may be done when a patient presents with possible signs and symptoms of sepsis.
-None of these tests can diagnose sepsis, but when the test results are combined with information about your illness and a physical examination, they can help your doctor to decide if you have sepsis:
+None of these tests can diagnose sepsis, but when the test results are combined with information about your illness and a physical examination, they can help your doctor determine if you have sepsis:

 Lacate: Your organs may produce lactic acid when they are not receiving enough oxygen.
 This can be caused by intense exercise, heart failure, or serious infection, among other conditions.
 A high level of lactic acid caused by infection can be an important clue that you have sepsis.

-C-reactive protein (CRP): C-reactive protein is produced by your body when there is an inflammation.
+C-reactive protein (CRP): C-reactive protein is produced by your body when there is inflammation.
 The inflammation can be caused by several conditions, including infections.

 Blood culture: A blood culture test is done to try to identify what type of bacteria or fungi has caused an infection in the blood.
 Blood cultures are collected separately from other blood tests and often they are taken more than once from different veins.
 It can take several days to get the results of a blood culture.
-Bacteria like growing in your body, but they don’t like growing in a culture bottle nearly as well.
-Only a third to a half of people with sepsis will have blood cultures that are positive, meaning that bacteria actually grow in the bottle.

 Prothrombin time and partial thromboplastin time (PT and PTT), platelet count, and d-dimer: Sepsis can have serious affects on the blood clotting in your body.
 If the PT and PTT are too high it can indicate that your blood is not clotting well.
 Platelets are tiny cells in your blood that help to form blood clots.
 If your platelet count is too low, it can mean that your body is forming many unseen clots in tiny vessels all over your body, and this can be an important sign of sepsis.
 The d-dimer test also indicates that blood clotting is happening in your body.
 The level of d-dimer can be high if you have one large clot, or it can be high if your body is making many tiny clots, as happens in sepsis.